 Train Your Employees

 One of the best ways you can protect yourself from email phishing is to train your employees to recognize fraudulent emails.
-In 2015, Mcaffee discovered that 97% of consumers are unable to recognize a phishing email, and employees can become your greatest risk if they aren’t prepared to respond to an attack.
+In 2015, Mcaffee discovered that 97% of consumers are unable to recognize a phishing email.
+Employees can become your greatest risk if they aren’t prepared to respond to an attack.

 Hold one or more training sessions in which you discuss the signs of phishing emails and create a plan for responding to them.